 My prints are printed by the wonderful dStudio and any online orders are sent directly from them.
 I do have less control over the use of materials for packaging by drop shipping but they share my values and use minimal plastic.
 Previously I was printing myself but the decision to drop ship was due to the fact I think it’s better to put something of higher quality into the world, plus as it’s print on demand it reduces waste of unwanted back stock.
 The paper I use from dStudio is beautifully made in the UK by St Cuthberts Mill.

 Where items are sent directly from me, such as original work or Lokta paper prints, all packaging is recyclable and where possible made from repurposed materials and without using plastic.

 - Recycled Greyboard – I use this as backing to protect prints in the post and when stocked in shops, available here.
-I have started drawing on these so they are hopefully kept and framed or inspire reuse – perhaps something for a child to paint onto.

 - Washi Tape.
 Made from paper instead of plastic, super cute for packaging things but not as strong as sellotape.
 I have my own designed 🙂 available here.
+(Currently out of stock)